cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

    cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients.

+Note that, to achieve robustness, it is important to ensure that the verification parameters distributed to the Aggregators (`verify_params`, see
+{{setup}}) is never revealed to the Clients.

-Note that it is also possible to consider a stronger form of robustness, where the attacker also controls a subset of Aggregators (see [BBCGGI19], Section 6.3).
-In that case, it is important to ensure that the verifier randomness shared between aggregators (`verify_params`, see [Setup](#setup)) is never revealed to Clients.
-To satisfy this stronger notion of robustness, it is RECOMMENDED that the Aggregators generate `verify_params` only after a set of Client inputs has been collected for verification, and re-generate them for each such set of inputs.
+It is also possible to consider a stronger form of robustness, where the attacker also controls a subset of Aggregators (see {{BBCGGI19}}, Section 6.3).
+To satisfy this stronger notion of robustness, it is necessary to prevent the attacker from sharing the verification parameters with the Clients.
+It is therefore RECOMMENDED that the Aggregators generate `verify_params` only after a set of Client inputs has been collected for verification, and re-generate them for each such set of inputs.

+In order to achieve robustness, the Aggreagtors MUST ensure that the nonces used to process the measurements in a batch are all unique.

 A VDAF is the core cryptographic primitive of a protocol that achieves the above privacy and robustness goals.
 It is not sufficient on its own, however.
 The application will need to assure a few security properties, for example:

 * Securely distributing the long-lived parameters.